hpc2n/softwareaccounting/CONTRIBUTING.md

 b = [i for i in [1, 27, 3.1] if i < 10]
 ```

-* Use the `@property` decorator when applicable to create functions that behaves like constants or variables,
+* Use the `@property` decorator when applicable to create methods that behave like constants or variables,
-but allows more control over getting and setting.
+but allow more control over getting and setting behavior.

 ```python
 Class Dog: